• Home

 Moon-like garden decor

-A home garden can be a family affair especially if you have little ones to enjoy it with.
-Teach them how to plant seedlings and take care of them as they grow.
-It will distract them from TV or video games for long hours at a time and give you some bonding time.
+A home garden can be a family affair, especially if you have little ones to share it with.
+Teach them how to plant seedlings and grow them.
+It will distract them from TV or video games for long hours and give you and them some bonding time.

 Your pets will love it too